BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 ## Known Errors

   You might face some errors in some cases during the training.
-Most common ones are:
+The most common ones are:

-  - `The running container has no RepoTag please kill to proceed: Container ID: <id-container>` This issue is caused by some container not having a name, in that case you should rename that container or kill (make sure it is safe to remove this container) it via `docker kill <id-container>`.
+  - `The running container has no RepoTag please kill to proceed: Container ID: <id-container>` This issue is caused by some container not having a name, in that case, you should rename that container or kill (make sure it is safe to remove this container) it via `docker kill <id-container>`.
-  - `Job Not Started: 404 Client Error Not Found("pull access denied for <image-name>, repository does not exists or may require 'docker login' ...)` this issue is cause when you are trying to run a training docker image that you don't have.
-The main reason of this is not properly building the training_api or not setting up project requirements please refer to **Setting Up Project Requirements** section in the documentation.
+  - `Job Not Started: 404 Client Error Not Found("pull access denied for <image-name>, the repository does not exist or may require 'docker login' ...)` this issue is caused when you are trying to run a training docker image that you don't have.
+The main reason for this is not properly building the training_api or not setting up project requirements please refer to **Setting Up Project Requirements** section in the documentation.
-  - `Dataset Not Valid` this error means that you dataset structure is not valid or the images/labels formate are not supported.
+  - `Dataset Not Valid` this error means that your dataset structure is not valid or the images/labels formate is not supported.
-  - Training job not started after general settings step: One of the main reason is that the paths are not adjusted in `docker_sdk_api/assets/paths.json` field `base_dir`.
+  - Training job not started after general settings step: One of the main reasons is that the paths are not adjusted in `docker_sdk_api/assets/paths.json` field `base_dir`.
 You can solve this issue by running `./setup_solution_parameters.sh` and choosing the training version you want to use `GPU/CPU`.

 <br>
 <br>